Spain Visa; Spanish Investment Visa; Visa to Live in Spain; Spain Visa UK; Spain Residency Visa; Permanent Residency Spain

 Once you have qualified for an EU Blue Card, you can live and work anywhere within the EU.

 You must be offered a job and be highly skilled.
-You also must be in your home country to apply before you accept any employment.
+You must also be in your home country to apply before accepting employment.

 Employee work permit